 While most people know the basics of ransomware, the details of this threat – like all aspects of cybersecurity – constantly evolve with new developments.
 Learn about the trends and what to expect next.

-In this post by Nick Graf, Assistant Vice President, Information Security, Risk Control at CNA Insurance, Graf discusses recent changes he sees in the tools, tactics, and procedures used by ransomware attackers, and shares new information on detection avoidance, decryption tools, and industries that may face the highest risk.
+In this post by Nick Graf, Assistant Vice President Information Security, and Risk Control at CNA Insurance, Graf discusses recent changes he sees in the tools, tactics, and procedures used by ransomware attackers and shares new information on detection avoidance, decryption tools, and industries that may face the highest risk.

 1. Malware uses new tactics to avoid detection

 Traditionally, ransomware has involved gaining access to a computer, quickly encrypting the contents, and delivering a message to demand payment.
 However, we’ve noticed a shift in this process.
 Recent ransomware variants have begun using a CAPTCHA test to ensure they interact with a human target, not an endpoint detection and response (EDR) tool or other malware-blocking software.